theopn/dotfiles/README.md

 ## Credits

 - The macOS wallpaper is by [arsenicxs](https://www.deviantart.com/arsenixc/art/Tokyo-Street-Night-684804497)
-- [hb's dotfiles](https://github.com/hbthen3rd/dotfiles) and [FelixKratz's dotfiles](https://github.com/FelixKratz/dotfiles) (the creator of Sketchybar) inspired my Sketchybar looks
-- Other than that, all of the config/code is mine.
+- I drew inspirations from a lot of difference places, but I am confident to say that all of the config/code in this repository is mine (besides some default configurations)
-    - I dislike having code I don't understand, especially in my day-to-day development environment.
+    - I dislike having code that I do not understand, especially in my day-to-day development environment.
         I try to understand and rewrite configurations on my own
-    - I give credit to all the amazing developers and the open-source community who developed all these tools I rely on every day and wrote documentation for them
+- I give credit to all the amazing developers and the open-source community who developed all these tools I rely on everyday
-    - I also would like to thank people in communities like [Dotfyle](https://dotfyle.com/) and [r/unixporn](https://www.reddit.com/r/unixporn/) who share their dotfiles that helped and inspired me
+- and people in communities like [Dotfyle](https://dotfyle.com/) and [r/unixporn](https://www.reddit.com/r/unixporn/) who share their dotfiles
 - If you have any questions, concerns, or suggestions, do not hesitate to let me know through issues or PR!